Bira/octopus-carnival/_posts/2023-04-02-twig-blight.md

 quickly and after a few days are big enough to start ambushing small creatures.

-The first blights originated from the Gulthias Tree, which grew from the stake used to slay an ancient vampire.
+The first blights originated from the Gulthias Tree, which grew from the stake used to slay ancient vampire who went by that name.
 Some people speculate that repeating the process to create a similar tree could create new varieties of twig blight, though of course few are unbalanced or evil enough to try.

 Our Vale-specific story is about a lonely pig farmer named Fellis, who was the first to discover these creatures in the Vale.
 A strange new bush appeared